vpavlenko/study-music/research/nns.md

 <img width="600" alt="Screenshot 2023-12-16 at 20 18 24" src="https://github.com/vpavlenko/study-music/assets/1491908/abf3f280-caae-4e22-a263-6bf05d1586eb">
 <img width="600" alt="Screenshot 2023-12-16 at 20 18 43" src="https://github.com/vpavlenko/study-music/assets/1491908/ed3d9675-2384-4aa0-b810-d291d79814b7">

-## Single-modal

-Transformers are [widely fed](https://github.com/affige/genmusic_demo_list) on corpora of MIDI.
-And maybe they learn/extract all theoretical concepts along the way: keys, chords, voicings, voice-leading rules, formal structures, composers/genres.
-This information can't be extracted directly from the music generation setting, as transformers per se simply generate the next MIDI symbol.
-The corpus itself doesn't have any annotation on structures that we're interested in.

-The very interesting question is whether the transformer itself can mine new structures overlooked by researchers yet, akin to a [tonic added-sixth chord](https://www.mtosmt.org/issues/mto.23.29.2/mto.23.29.2.martin.html)

-One interesting thing we can readily extract from a transformer architecture is distribution of [expectation](https://mitpress.mit.edu/9780262582780/sweet-anticipation/), surprises and uncertainties in the next events.
-"Show me the weirdest place in this song", "generate a more expected measure"

 ## Inspiration